dl9rdz/rdz_ttgo_sonde/README.md

 There have been made some additions for TTGO LoRa ESP32 with only RST button.
 Please check also your OLED port settings, both versions use different ports.
-You can setup the depending ports in config.txt:
+You can setup the depending ports in config.txt, OLED Setup is depending on hardware of LoRa board
--# OLED Setup is depending on hardware of LoRa board -# TTGO v1:  SDA=4  SCL=15, RST=16
+-  TTGO v1:  SDA=4  SCL=15, RST=16
--# TTGO v2:  SDA=21 SCL=22, RST=16
+-  TTGO v2:  SDA=21 SCL=22, RST=16

 ## Button commands
 You can use the button on the board (not the reset button, the second one) to